 Additional Medicine

 If you forget medicine at home, don’t panic!
 Pharmacies are located in many of the towns and cities around the continent.
 We were able to find everything we needed when we landed in Johannesburg.
-However, it’s a good idea to have a decent first aid kit if you’ll be remote, like some Peace Corp volunteers.
+However, having a decent first aid kit is a good idea if you’ll be remote, like some Peace Corps volunteers.

 - Diarrhea Medicine (Pepto Bismal)